I-GUIDE/data-catalog-archive/schema/README.md

 `json+ld` format as a standardized and readable way to capture metadata, leveraging Schema.org classes (also often called Types), Schema.org DataTypes, and Schema.org properties whenever possible.

+## Purpose of the Catalog

+Provide efficient discoverablity and access.

 ## Terminology